tommyli03/GameDesignFinalProject/README.md

 **Project Part 5**

 Background/Terrain:
-- Add additional islands
+- ~~Add additional islands~~
-- Add new enemy assets for additional archetypes
+- ~~Add new enemy assets for additional archetypes~~
-- Any additional sounds needed
+- ~~Any additional sounds needed~~

 Gameplay:
-- Refining player movement by making it feel smoother
+- ~~Refining player movement by making it feel smoother~~
-- Refining weapons
+- ~~Refining weapons~~
-- Adding Rocket Launcher
+- Adding Rocket Launcher // Decided that this was a lower priority over improving the gameplay loop
-- Adding Melee Weapon
+- Adding Melee Weapon    // Decided that this was a lower priority over improving the gameplay loop

 Goals/Rewards:
-- Add rewards for killing enemies (health and bullets)
+- ~~Add rewards for killing enemies (health and bullets)~~
-- Vary rewards for different enemy archetypes
+- ~~Vary rewards for different enemy archetypes~~
-- Add more enemies, focus on making each subsequent island more difficult
+- ~~Add more enemies, focus on making each subsequent island more difficult~~
-- Add some kind of border to prevent you from leaving without killing enough enemies (?)
+- Add some kind of border to prevent you from leaving without killing enough enemies (?) // Decided against this in the end, more freedom

+**Project Part 5 Additions**
+- Added visible health bars for enemies
+- Improved Sniper and other gun function and playability
+- Added a new grappling hook asset
+- Improved the UI
+- Added health packs

 # Development